allenai/olmo-ui/README.md

 #### Getting env variables
 The build will fail if you don't have the `AUTH0_CLIENT_ID` defined in your environment.

-1. Create a .env.local file
+1. Create a .env.local file in the root `olmo-ui` directory
     ```
     touch .env.local
     ```